On the 4d/3d/2d view of the SCFT/VOA correspondence: 3d TQFT and rank zero SCFT

-The 3d TQFT automatically comes with the mapping class group ${\rm MCG}(\Sigma)$ acting on $\cH[\Sigma]$, something that requires proof when looked purely from the VOA side.
+The 3d TQFT comes with the mapping class group ${\rm MCG}(\Sigma)$ acting on $\cH[\Sigma]$, something that requires proof when looked purely from the VOA side.
 Therefore, the subspace of conformal blocks $\cH[\Sigma]$ must be closed under such actions.
 One particularly important case is $\Sigma = \bT^2$, where we compute VOA characters decorated by the vertex operator insertions.
-It was already proved in \cite{} that the vector space of torus conformal blocks is finite-dimensional for the $C_2$-cofinite VOAs.
-It was also shown that for the rational VOA, it is spanned by the irreducible modules (i.e., in a given conformal block, torus correlators are defined via traces over the corresponding module).
-Modular invariance was also proven in the rational case, with some subsequent progress in \cite{}.
+It was already proven in \cite{Zhu} that the vector space of torus conformal blocks is finite-dimensional for the $C_2$-cofinite VOAs.
+It was also shown that for a rational VOA, it is spanned by the irreducible modules (i.e., in a given conformal block, torus correlators are defined via traces over the corresponding module).
+Modular invariance in the rational case was also proven there (for the quasi-lisse case see \cite{Arakawa:2016hkg}, also see the collection of references in \cite{Dedushenko:2019mzv}).

 So simply because we have a TQFT, the space of torus blocks $\cH[\bT^2]$ is closed under the modular PSL$(2,\Z)$ action.
 Among such blocks, there is always one corresponding to the vacuum module, whose torus correlators are defined as the vacuum character with insertions.
-The state $|0\rangle\in \cH[\bT^2]$ corresponding to the vacuum block is associated by our TQFT to the empty solid torus: \\ It is proved using the standard arguments.
-First, the boundary version of the state-operator map implies that the vacuum module $V$ of the boundary VOA is the space of states on the disk $\cH[D^2]$, with our holomorphic boundary conditions $H_\varepsilon$, see Figure \ref{fig:radial}: \\ Thus the vacuum character is the trace over $\cH[D^2]$, and so is given by the TQFT partition function on the empty solid torus with the $H_\varepsilon$ boundary conditions.
-Decorating vacuum character by the boundary insertions is now straightforward.
-We start with some state in the vacuum module, $a \in \cH[D^2]$, evolve it with $q^{L_0}$ (this evolution is only nontrivial along the boundary, since the bulk is topological), adding some boundary insertions along the way, and cap it off with $a$ again, to compute the trace.
-The Figure \ref{fig:decor-tor} is self-explanatory: \\ So wee see that torus correlators $\langle \cO_1\dots \cO_n\rangle_0$ for the vacuum module are computed by the empty solid torus with $\cO_1,\dots, \cO_n$ inserted along the boundary.
-This proves that the state $|0\rangle$ created by the empty solid torus is the vacuum conformal block.
+The state $|0\rangle\in \cH[\bT^2]$ corresponding to the vacuum block is associated by our TQFT to the empty solid torus, as on Figure \ref{fig:vac-block}: